Commands

 If your parameter is optional, remember to indicate this in the declaration of your handler using the language's

-null safety
+null safety feature.

 final commandBuilder = CommandBuilder()